redoomed1/privacyguides.org/docs/document-collaboration.md

 #### Minimum Requirements

-In general, we define collaboration platforms as full-fledged suites which could reasonably act as a replacement to collaboration platforms like Google Drive.
+In general, we define collaboration platforms as full-fledged suites which could reasonably act as a replacement to Google Drive.

 - Open source.
 - Makes files accessible via WebDAV unless it is impossible due to E2EE.